Medically reviewed by Drugs.com. Last updated on May 1, 2022.

 USE IN SPECIFIC POPULATIONS

-All reproductive studies included pre-treatment with diphenhydramine to prevent or minimize hypersensitivity reactions.
+All reproductive studies included pretreatment with diphenhydramine to prevent or minimize hypersensitivity reactions.
 The effects of alglucosidase alfa were evaluated based on comparison to a control group treated with diphenhydramine alone.
-Daily intravenous (IV) administration of alglucosidase alfa up to 40 mg/kg in mice and rabbits (0.4 and 0.5 times the human steady-state AUC, respectively, at the recommended bi-weekly dose) during the period of organogenesis had no effects on embryo-fetal development.
-Administration of 40 mg/kg IV every other day in mice (0.4 times the human steady-state AUC at the recommended bi-weekly dose) during the period of organogenesis through lactation produced an increase in mortality of offspring during the lactation period.
+Daily intravenous administration of alglucosidase alfa up to 40 mg/kg in mice and rabbits (0.4 and 0.5 times the human steady-state AUC, respectively, at the recommended biweekly dose) during the period of organogenesis had no effects on embryo-fetal development.
+Administration of 40 mg/kg intravenously every other day in mice (0.4 times the human steady-state AUC at the recommended biweekly dose) during the period of organogenesis through lactation produced an increase in mortality of offspring during the lactation period.

-The safety and effectiveness of alglucosidase alfa have been established in pediatric patients with Pompe disease.
+The safety and effectiveness of alglucosidase alfa have been established in pediatric patients with Pompe disease [see Adverse Reactions (6.2)].

 The safety and effectiveness of alglucosidase alfa were assessed in pediatric patients with late (non-infantile) onset Pompe disease in a randomized, double-blind, placebo-controlled study in 90 patients, including 2 patients 16 years of age or less [see Clinical Studies (14.2)].